 Farmer’s markets are typically only open on Saturdays or Sundays, making them a perfect family outing opportunity for the weekend.
 Take the family to the market and use it as a learning opportunity on locally sourced foods and healthy recipes.
 Afterwords, take home the groceries and use them to teach the kids how to cook a delicious recipe using the organic foods from scratch.

 If you’re looking for a longer weekend activity than hiking, consider a camping trip with the whole family.
 Camping trips are great family activities because they provide the opportunity to learn about wildlife, survival skills, and help cut down on technology use for the weekend.
 These trips often give long lasting memories that the whole family will look back on in the years to come.
+If you’re going camping in the cold winter months, be sure to bring fun personalized fleece blankets with you so the kids can keep warm inside their tent.

 Looking for family activities that don’t take you away from home?
 Whether it’s raining or bad whether, someone is sick, or any other reason you don’t want to leave the house, we’ve found some fun family activities that keep you in the comfort of home.
 Find them below: